va-anesthesia/fars/README.md

-## Federal Anesthesia Model
+## Federal Anesthesia Record Standard

 **OBJECTIVE**

-**The Federal Anesthesia Model is a peer-reviewed, practice-driven public-licensed information model to enable computable exchange of the electronic anesthesia and critical care records between the electronic health record systems of the VA, DoD, and Community.**
+**The Federal Anesthesia Record Standard (FARS) is a peer-reviewed, practice-driven public-licensed information model to enable computable exchange of the electronic anesthesia and critical care records between the electronic health record systems of the VA, DoD, and Community.**

 The Federal Anesthesia Model (FAM) is based on [JSON](https://en.wikipedia.org/wiki/JSON), the data model used by all internet connected devices, and used by the international health record exchange standard,  enabling rapid adoption across VA, Federal, and Community care partners.